S Corporation Status Sample Clauses

 S Corporation Status.
 If Target is an S Corporation, Transferor acknowledges that as a result of the consummation of the transactions contemplated by this Agreement, Target's S Corporation status will terminate as of the Closing Date.
 Notwithstanding anything in this Section 10 to the contrary, Transferor agrees that he will file any required S Corporation federal, state or local tax returns for Target for the period from January 1, 1997 through the Closing Date and will pay all applicable Taxes for such period.
 Transferor will elect under Section 1362(e)(3) of the Code not to have the pro rata allocation method of Section 1362(e)(2) of the Code apply to Target's final taxable year as an S Corporation.

 S Corporation Status.
 Target and Sellers shall not revoke Target’s election to be taxed as an S corporation within the meaning of Code Section 1361 and Section 1362.
-Target and Sellers shall not take or allow any action, other than the sale of Target’s stock pursuant to this Agreement, that would result in the termination of Target’s status as a validly electing S corporation within the meaning of Code Section 1361 and Section 1362.
+Target and Sellers shall not take or allow any action, other than the sale of Target’s stock pursuant to this Agreement, which would result in the termination of Target’s status as a validly electing S corporation within the meaning of Code Section 1361 and Section 1362.

 S Corporation Status.
 The Company shall not revoke or change such its status for federal income tax purposes as an S corporation within the meaning of Sections 1361 and 1362 of the Code or the status of any Company Subsidiary as a QSub within the meaning of Section 1361(b)(3)(B) of the Code.